-The Duke of Edinburgh’s Award in Australia (National Award Authority – NAA) is licensed by The Duke of Edinburgh’s Award Foundation (International Award Foundation – IAF) to operate The Duke of Edinburgh’s Award in Australia.
+The Duke of Edinburgh’s Award in Australia (National Award Operator – NAO) is licensed by The Duke of Edinburgh’s International Award Foundation (International Award Foundation – IAF) to operate The Duke of Edinburgh’s International Award in Australia.

-- Funding and resourcing of The Duke of Ed, including arrangements with partners such as government, industry and individuals.
+- Funding and resourcing of the Award, including arrangements with partners such as government, industry and individuals.

-- Promotion and building awareness of The Duke of Ed.
+- Promotion and building awareness of the Award.